• AR/VR

 It’s evident that nothing compares to real-world experience.
 The other end of this spectrum is theoretical learning, which anyone has to go through before the actual practice, be that driving a vehicle or learning how to repair a production line.
 VR/AR-enabled training capabilities are meant to bridge the gap between investing precious resources into practical skills and spending too much time on theory.

-VR component of DR
+VR is a component of digital reality

 This is also reinforced by how humans naturally absorb information and learn.
 Over 65% of people are visual learners, i.e. those who are more susceptible to learning in a visual format.
 The rest of the major learning methods (kinesthetic and auditory) can also be entirely covered by VR/AR, as they engage all of these senses.